raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 ### Very advanced coding challenge
 If you have got this far, you could try coding the search over plug board settings.
 Before you start, try estimating if this is going to be achievable - even with an OctaPi cluster?

+We will run the program using command line arguments in order to set the cipher text, crib text and rotor slip ring settings at run time.
+If our Python code is called 'enigma_bf_canonical.py', the command line will look like:

+    sudo python3 enigma_bf_canonical.py 'FKFPQZYVON' 'CHELTENHAM' '1 1 1'

+ Where
+     'FKFQQZYVON' is cipher text produced by an Enigma machine, or the pyenigma.py utility 'CHELTENHAM' is text that was encrypted, we are using it as a crib